zegetech/zegetech.github.io/_posts/2018-11-08-developing-with-docker.md

 docker run -p 127.0.0.1:80:4000 --mount type=bind,src="$(pwd)",target=/site <image-name:image-tag>
 ~~~
 The `-p` flag publishes a container's ports to the host.
 In this case, we are mapping port 4000 on the container to port 80 on the host.
-Our application can then be reached by visiting `localhost` in the browser.
+Our application can then be reached by visiting [localhost](http://localhost) in the browser served on the default port:80

 The `--mount` flag specifies the type of storage that will be provided to the container.
 The possible values for type are `bind`, `volume` and `tmpfs`.
 In this case, we are using a bind mount, that will mount a directory on the host(`"$(pwd)"` which resolves to the current directory) into the container at location `/site`.